 Journalism • Photography • Lifestyle • Events

-Kick start only, three Mikuni 28mm carbs feed an engine capable of producing one-horsepower for every eleven pounds of motorcycle.
-The double cradle frame with twin reinforced top tubes wasn’t strong enough to control the engine’s prodigious peak, and the 180mm drums were quickly regarded as dated.
-Later versions used a single 296mm disc for the front
+Kick start only, three 29mm Mikunis feed an engine capable of producing one-horsepower for every eleven pounds of motorcycle.
+The double cradle frame with twin reinforced top tubes wasn’t strong enough to control the engine’s prodigious peak and the 180mm drums were dated.
+Later versions used a single 296mm disc up front.
+Top speed: 120-mph.